jeffrey856/Api_Treehacks/README.md

 ## Our Project

 IoT is on the rise.
-Connected devices not scatter the world, moving data around the world.
+Connected devices now scatter the world, moving data and allowing us to control things with more ease and immersion.

-Magician aims to transform the way we see and use IoT device in our daily lives.
-AR/VR is the next step in transforming our reality.
+Magician aims to transform the way we see and use IoT devices in our daily lives.
+AR/VR is the next step in transforming our reality to truly see our world in a new view.

 ## Built With